swathi-manjunatha/real-time-stock-market-data-pipeline/README.md

 This project is a powerful demonstration of how you can build a production-style **real-time analytics pipeline** using Kafka and AWS, fully deployable on cloud infrastructure, ready to handle high-velocity financial data.

 ---
+## Credits:
+Project inspired by tutorials from Darshil Parmar.
+Thanks for the guidance on real-time data pipelines.